scorp08/python-brlcad/README.md

 # python-brlcad
-This is compatible with python 3.x.x .If there is an issue, please Pull Use [brlcad](http://brlcad.org/) from python based on ctypes bindings.
-These ctypes bindings are generated during install-time using.
+This is compatible with python 3.x.x .If there is an issue, please Pull.
+Use [brlcad](http://brlcad.org/) from python based on ctypes bindings.
+These ctypes bindings are generated during install-time using ctypesgen.
 [ctypesgen] is used from https://github.com/olsonse/ctypesgen.

 ## installing